 Sometimes raising guinea pigs can seem like one-sided love especially when we would do anything for our guinea pigs.
 But you should not be discouraged!
 Guinea pigs love is shown differently from other pets.
 The fact that guinea pigs are prey animals, who have built-in run and hide in DNA, also leads many humans to misunderstand how much our guinea pigs actually love us.

 The following list may be deemed as milestones and quests to win over a guinea pig’s heart.
 Try to evaluate where you are with your guinea pigs, and apply the different methods to help guinea pigs gain trust and display more affection toward you.

 So here are the signs that your guinea pigs love you!

-If the guinea pigs approach you voluntarily, it is a sign that they trust you and see you as a protector, a guardian, a friend and a provider.
+Over time, your guinea pigs may react less strongly when you approach.
+They may only scurry away a short distance or quickly come out of hiding once they realize it is you.
+If your guinea pigs approach you voluntarily, it is a sign that they trust you and see you as a protector, a guardian, a friend and a provider.